htcondor/htmap/docs/source/faq.rst

 I'm getting an error about a job being held.
 What should I do?
 --------------------------------------------------------------------

 Your code likely encountered an error during remote execution.
-See the :doc:`tutorials` for more details on how to troubleshoot remove execution errors.
+See the :doc:`tutorials` and :doc:`tutorials/error-handling` for more details on how to troubleshoot remove execution errors.